AshGw/AES-256/README.md

 <br>`Key` in  both db's that holds the `KeyRef` or key reference value
 #### Usage
 The buttons are self-explanatory so do what you see fit. the result of any task related to the databases is displayed in `DATABASE OUTPUT CONSOLE` although you can run a query anytime by writing a query and using `query` button , the result will be displayed to an `output.json` file that auto-deletes when you exit the app.
-<br>Just click buttons and check the result in the output console, it will guide you the process.
+<br>Just click buttons and check the result in the output console, it will guide you through the process.

 <br>To run the GUI anywhere
 ```shell